 Where I'm At & How To Contact Me

-These days, I am in sunny Palm Springs, working for myself.
-If you want to find out more, just phone or email me.
-Top quality custom design is still the gold standard, along with free consultations.
+I live and work in Palm Springs, CA. Top quality custom design is still the gold standard, along with free consultations.
 Just as each individual is unique, the ink you get should be unique.

 I have always been able to draw, but didn't pay much attention to it at first, since my education was in music.
 Although a classically-trained pianist/harpsichordist, I've worn a lot of different hats.
 I was living in San Francisco when, in the mid-80s, my late partner asked me to design a tattoo for him.
 At first I declined, and offered to take him to a guy who had done some work on me.
 While we were at the shop, I began really looking at the wall flash and thought to myself "Hell - I could do that", so I did.
 I got my first tattoo lessons from that tattooer, Phil Payton, and later was able to get more pointers from the late great Cliff Raven.